-- 5.1.12.2.2.2 Reviewing claims for indications that other insurance may be active (e.g. explanation of benefit attachments or Third Party payment). - 5.1.12.3 Third Party Health Insurance Cost-Avoidance, Pay and Recover Later and Recovery - 5.1.12.3.1 Once an Enrollee is identified as having other health insurance, the Contractor must cost avoid claims for which another insurer may be liable, except in the case of prenatal services per 42 U.S.C. § 1396(a)(25)(E) and 42 C.F.R. § 433.139. - 5.1.12.3.2 The Contractor shall perform the following activities to cost-avoid, pay and recover later, or recover claims when other health insurance coverage is available:
+5.1.12.2.2.1 If the Contractor also offers commercial policies or Illinois Integrated Care Program plans, the Contractor shall perform a data match within their own commercial plan and Demonstration Plan subscriber/member / Enrollee lists.
+If an Enrollee is found to also be enrolled in the Contractor's commercial plan or Demonstration Plan, the Enrollee's information shall be sent to the Department.
+The Department shall verify the Enrollee's enrollment Integrated Care Program and eligibility status.
+If the Department determines that the Contractor was correct, the Department will disenroll the Enrollee retroactive to the effective date of the other insurance; and 5.1.12.2.2.2 Reviewing claims for indications that other insurance may be active (e.g. explanation of benefit attachments or Third Party payment).
+5.1.12.3 Third Party Health Insu Recovery arance Cost-Avoidance, Pay and Recover Later and cost avoid claims for whi tified as having other health insurance, the Contractor must ich another insurer may be liable, except in the case of J.S.C. § 1396(a)(25)(E) and 42 C.F.R. § 433.139.

+5.1.12.3.2 The Contractor shall perform the following activities to cost-avoid, pay and recover later, or recover claims when other health insurance coverage is available: